Set your kids up for success with these top Putonghua picks.

 One of the most useful gifts you can give a child is the ability to speak more than one language, and here in Hong Kong it’s so easy to expose your little linguist to two, three or even more foreign tongues.
 In this roundup, we’ll be exploring the different ways in which kids can learn Chinese here in the 852, with playgroups, classes and tutors to help them on their way to fluency.
 Your kids are sure to go from monoglots to Mandarin masterminds in no time!
 So yi, er, san – let’s go!

-Winners of this year’sGive your little ones a head start on their Mandarin classes and get those linguistic skills underway through interactive play, practice and other fun activities.
+Winners of last year’sGive your little ones a head start on their Mandarin classes and get those linguistic skills underway through interactive play, practice and other fun activities.
 From conversations to reading, writing and putting their learning into practice, all programmes here are run in small groups of four to six children, giving maximum attention from the experienced native Mandarin-speaking teachers.

 ourses are set within a dynamic and immersive environment with real-world settings (think a mini supermarket, fire station and even an airport!) – your kids won’t be able to resist getting stuck in!
 The situational teaching method, which integrates learning, play and exercise, allows children to study with a relaxed and enjoyable setting, exactly what you want when learning a new skill.
+If you would like to enrol your child for an online programme, there is a first-time offer of a trial class for $100 (regular price $260).

 Looking to perfect your child’s Putonghua?
-Start them young at Southside Mandarin which offers classes for babies right through to 12 year olds.
+Start them young at Southside Mandarin which offers classes for babies right through to 12-year-olds.
 As the first fully licensed Putonghua centre in Wong Chuk Hang, it offers a progressive curriculum with an in-house developed programme that suits the needs of all levels of Chinese students.
 Your little learners can try their hand at Putonghua language, art, playgroups, homework tutoring and also take level up classes.
-Take your pick from the playgroup (birth to 2.5 year olds), kindergarten (2 to 6 year olds) and primary (6 to 12 year olds) classes.
+Take your pick from the playgroup (birth to 2.5-year-olds), kindergarten (2 to 6-year-olds) and primary (6 to 12-year-olds) classes.

 Kumon centres offer Chinese lessons which are sometimes challenging but you’ll certainly see results.
 Kumon Chinese works on Chinese characters, vocabulary, grammar, writing and reading with worksheets and also audio CDs – you’ll have a little polyglot in no time.
 Do your research and see if Kumon is right for you and your kids.
 For convenience, it has numerous locations around the city.